PhD project Luc Steinbuch on geostatistics

 Geostatistics aims at optimal spatial interpolation of environmental variables from the available information.
 The most important source of information are direct point observations of the variable of interest, but other valuable information sources are spatially exhaustive covariates (e.g. remote sensing imagery), legacy data sets (e.g. data and maps harvested from library searches), and outputs of mechanistic process models (e.g. crop yield models).
 The challenge is to use each information source optimally by taking the accuracy of each information source and their strength of relationship with the target variable into account.

 Figure 1: Example of spatial estimation of the probability on ripened clay soils in a small area close to the city of Zoetermeer, Netherlands.
 Combining different information sources (different sizes for observations, rows vs. different trust in legacy data, columns) yields different maps.
-This research was presented at the Pedometrics 2017 conference.
+From: Steinbuch et al., 2018.

 In this project we address this problem using a model-based Bayesian geostatistical approach.
 Bayesian geostatistics is attractive because it completely captures the uncertainty in spatial predictions by taking several uncertainties into account, and can combine different information sources in a methodologically sound way.
 With this project, we will bridge this gap by developing Bayesian approaches specifically aimed at solving soil and agronomic challenges.
 We will demonstrate the added value of these approaches by considering case studies from digital soil mapping and agronomic-variables such as agronomic crop yield gap mapping.
 It is hypothesized that the novel methods produce maps that are more accurate than those obtained with existing methods and provide more realistic quantifications of uncertainty about the maps.

 Published papers and datasets